 Ben-Hur: A Tale of the Christ (1925) Director: Fred Niblo

-The novel by Lew Wallace, Ben-Hur, remained at the top of the U.S. bestseller charts for years until it was unseated by the release of Margaret Mitchell’s Gone With The Wind.
-Interestingly enough, William Wyler directed several scenes as an assistant for the silent Ben-Hur.
-He later directed the Academy Award winning 1959 remake of Ben-Hur -a film which broke many records by winning 11 Academy Awards.
+The novel by Lew Wallace remained at the top of the U.S. bestseller charts for years until it was unseated by the release of Margaret Mitchell’s Gone With The Wind.
+Interestingly enough, William Wyler directed several scenes as an assistant for this silent version of Ben-Hur.
+He later directed the Academy Award winning 1959 remake of Ben-Hur, a film which broke many records after winning 11 Academy Awards.